-What is the size of the market for initial public offerings (IPOs) in your jurisdiction?
+1 What is the size of the market for initial public offerings (IPOs) in your jurisdiction?

-In 2020, there were eight IPOs in Turkey, compared to six during 2019, raising a total of approximately 1.1 billion Turkish liras, according to the information provided by the Capital Markets Board of Turkey (CMB).
-Since 2016, companies have raised approximately 8.4 billion liras of funds through IPOs.
+In 2021, there were 32 IPOs in Turkey, compared to eight during 2020, raising a total of approximately 14.6 billion Turkish liras, according to the information provided by the Capital Markets Board of Turkey (CMB).
+Since 2016, companies have raised approximately 23 billion liras of funds through IPOs.
+In line with these increases, in terms of the number of public offerings among the world stock exchanges, Borsa İstanbul rose 14 places to 13th place.